THE ORIGIN OF OUR SURNAME:

 Godwin was an ancestor of William de Bernham (b. abt.
 1154), of Walter de Bernham (abt.
 1264-abt.
 1327) and of their numerous descendants, probably including Sir Walter Barnham (abt.
 1350-aft.
 1399).

 THE MEANING OF OUR SURNAME:

-In fact, our surname is of Anglo-Saxon origin, and is a locational name for any of the towns or villages called Barnham in the English counties of Sussex, Norfolk and Staffordshire.
+Our surname is a locational name for any of the towns or villages called Barnham in the English counties of Suffolk, Norfolk and Staffordshire.
 Locational surnames were derived from—and originally designated—the place of residence of the bearer.
 They were employed in France at an early date (e.g., La Porte “at the entrance to”) and were introduced into England by the Norman conquerors, many of whom were known by the titles of their estates.

-Barnham in Sussex is recorded as “Berneham” in the Domesday Book of 1086, while the two places in Norfolk and Staffordshire appear in the same source as “Bernham”.
+Barnham in Suffolk is recorded as “Berneham” in the Domesday Book of 1086, while the two places in Norfolk and Staffordshire appear in the same source as “Bernham”.
 All of these places have the same derivation.
-That is: a combination of the pre-7th-Century Old English byname Beorn(a) [from beorn (Old Norse barn), a warrior] with the Old English suffix “ham”, meaning homestead or village.
+That is: a combination of the pre-7th-Century Old English byname Beorn(a) [from Beorn (Old Norse barn), a warrior] with the Old English suffix “ham”, meaning homestead or village.

 The basic meaning of Barnham in Old English was thus “the homestead (-ham) of the family or followers of a man called Beorn”.

 A Research Guide to the Genealogy of the Barnum/Barnam/Barnham Family in England and North America

 The information on this site is developed and maintained by Patrick Barnum